MoHaroon777/Housing-Prices-Prediction-London/README.md

 # Housing-Prices-Prediction-London
-Predict the prices of a houses in London based on features such as No. of Bedrooms/Bathrooms, Area in Sq ft.
+The Aim of this project is to use Housing Prices in London dataset to create a model that predict the prices given the features of houses as inputs.
+Futheremore, To provide a visualisation of the data which are created using Python Libraries.